YanxiangAo/SustainabilityVolunteersService/docs/README.md

 ---

 ## License
+MIT License

+Copyright (c) 2025 YanxiangAo

+This project is licensed under the MIT License - see the [LICENSE](../LICENSE) file for details.

-MIT License — free for educational or commercial use.
+Free for educational or commercial use.